 - 400 Bad Request - Your payload is invalid in some way.
 This happens when your request is missing a required parameter, or when some parameter is not in the expected format, such as specifying an object where a list is expected.

-- 401 Unauthorized - This means that your access token is expired, and you need to refresh it.
+- 401 Unauthorized - This means that your access token is absent from the Authorization header or expired, and you need to make sure that it's present and/or refresh it.

 - 403 Forbidden - This means that you are not allowed to access the desired resource or to perform the desired action.
 This can be because your token does not have the necessary scopes, or because the user that you're logged in as does not have the required permissions.